hashicorp/vault-client-dotnet/docs/System.md

 <a name="writeleasesrevokeprefix"></a>
 # **WriteLeasesRevokePrefix**
-> void WriteLeasesRevokePrefix (string prefix, WriteLeasesRevokePrefixRequest writeLeasesRevokePrefixRequest)
+> void WriteLeasesRevokePrefix (WriteLeasesRevokePrefixRequest writeLeasesRevokePrefixRequest, string prefix, TimeSpan? wrapTTL = null)

 Revokes all secrets (via a lease ID prefix) or tokens (via the tokens' path property) generated under a given prefix immediately.